Design tools

 How we use it

-We’ve just released this feature, and we are going to use it to a great extent with our company resources.
+We’ve just released this feature, and we will use it to a great extent with our company resources.
 For example, on our documentation pages.
-We’re going to switch from conventional PNG images as screenshots to linked design.
+We’re going to switch from conventional PNG images as screenshots to linked designs.

 We have a cloud document with the design of Lunacy interface elements organized as components.
-These components make up the artboards of “screenshots”.
-Once we make a change to any of the components, we only have to select the affected “screenshots” and press the Update button, for the changes to take effect on the documentation pages.
+These components make up the artboards of “screenshots.”
+Once we change any of the components, we only have to select the affected “screenshots” and press the Update button, for the changes to take effect on the documentation pages.

 Lunacy documentation page with a “linked” screenshot